Proper Orthogonal Descriptors for Multi-element Chemical Systems: Numerical Experiments

-Point defects are created when atoms become vacant at lattice sites (vacancy defect), occupy locations in the crystal structure at which there are usually not an atom (interstitial defect), or exchange positions with other atoms of different types (antisite defect).
-Table \ref{tab2d} shows the errors in energy and forces for the following point defects created from an equilibrium configuration of 64 atoms: $\mbox{In}_{\rm a} \mbox{P}_{\rm a}$, $\mbox{In}_{\rm v} \mbox{P}_{\rm v}$, $\mbox{In}_{\rm a}$, $\mbox{P}_{\rm a}$, $\mbox{In}_{\rm i}$, $\mbox{P}_{\rm i}$, $\mbox{In}_{\rm v}$, and $\mbox{P}_{\rm v}$, where subscripts correspond to vacancy(v), interstital(i) and anti-site(a) defects.
+Point defects are created when atoms become vacant at lattice sites (vacancy defect), occupy locations in the crystal structure at which there are usually not an atom (interstitial defect), or exchange positions with other atoms of different types (antisite defect). {Table \ref{tab2d} (respectively, Table \ref{tab2e}) shows the errors in energies (respectively, forces) for the following point defects created from an equilibrium configuration of 64 atoms: $\mbox{In}_{\rm a} \mbox{P}_{\rm a}$, $\mbox{In}_{\rm v} \mbox{P}_{\rm v}$, $\mbox{In}_{\rm a}$, $\mbox{P}_{\rm a}$, $\mbox{In}_{\rm i}$, $\mbox{P}_{\rm i}$, $\mbox{In}_{\rm v}$, and $\mbox{P}_{\rm v}$, where subscripts correspond to vacancy(v), interstital(i) and anti-site(a) defects.
 All the potentials predict these point defects very accurately.
 EME-SNAP predicts the vacancy defects more accurately than the other point defects.
-POD-II has the lowest errors for almost point defects except $\mbox{In}_{\rm v}$.
+POD-II has the lowest errors for almost point defects.}

 In addition to defect formation energies, we also study cohesive energies for different low-energy crystal structures.
 Figure \ref{Ta:energy} plots the energy per atom computed with DFT, POD-I, POD-II as a function of volume per atom for the rocksalt (RS) and zincblende (ZB) crystal structures.
 We see that the predicted cohesive energies are very close to the DFT cohesive energies for both the rocksalt (RS) and zincblende (ZB) crystal structures.
 Furthermore, POD-I and POD-II correctly predict ZB as the most stable structure and reproduce the experimental cohesive energy of -3.48 eV/atom at a volume of 24.4 $\mbox{\AA}^3$/atom \cite{Nichols1980}.
 The predicted cohesive energies for the RS structure match exactly the DFT value of -3.30eV/atom at a volume of 19.7 $\mbox{\AA}^3$/atom.
 While not plotted in Figure \ref{Ta:energy}, the predicted cohesive energies for the wurtzite ground state structure agree well with the DFT value of -3.45eV/atom at a volume of 25.1 $\mbox{\AA}^3$/atom.
 The potentials accurately predict the cohesive energies for the low-energy crystal structures.